worldbank/OvertureLink-Data-Pipeline/README.md

 - No need to create country-specific config files, you can use the global config with a country argument

 ### 4. Run commands
-The Python CLI has three main commands: uploading to AGOL, downloading as geojson, or download dump for local use as needed.
+The Python CLI has three main commands: uploading to AGOL `arcgis-upload` , downloading as geojson `export`, or download dump for local use as needed `overture-dump`.

-#### Upload to ArcGIS Online:
-- Example with Afghanistan country parameter:
-   `o2agol arcgis-upload roads --country afg`

-- Or using module directly:
-   `python -m o2agol.cli arcgis-upload roads --country afg`

-#### Export to Multiple Formats:
-- Export Afghanistan roads to GeoJSON (auto-filename: afg_roads.geojson):
-   `o2agol export roads --country lux`

-- Export to GeoPackage format:
-   `o2agol export buildings --country lux --format gpkg`

-- Export raw Overture data (no AGOL transformations):
-   `o2agol export places --country lux --format gpkg --raw`

-- Export to custom filename with format auto-detection:
-   `o2agol export roads lux_roads.gpkg --country lux`

-### Review options
-- If needed you can always review options with the --help argument.
-- `o2agol --help`
-- `o2agol arcgis-upload --help`
-- `o2agol export --help`
-- `o2agol overture-dump --help`

-### List Queries
-- You can list the available queries with this command:
-   `o2agol list-queries`
-   or
-   `python -m o2agol.cli list-queries`

-And add you own query in the global config (`src\o2agol\data\queries.yml`)

 ## Outputs